John Parker Wilson: Junior season

-In 2007, Wilson started 13 games for Alabama in Nick Saban's 1st year.
+In 2007, Wilson started 13 games for Alabama in head coach Nick Saban's first year.
 His passer rating was 114.6, completing 255–of–462 passes for 2,846 yards, 18 touchdowns (a school record) and 12 interceptions.
 He was sacked 25 times during the season.
 His best performance was against rival Tennessee, in which he completed 32 of 46 passing attempts for 367 yards and three touchdowns.
 Another notable performance was his winning touchdown against Arkansas with eight seconds left in the game.
 Against Auburn, Wilson scored on a quarterback sneak and had a tipped pass intercepted in the end zone by Jerraud Powers of Auburn in a 17–10 loss, which was Alabama's sixth straight loss to Auburn.

 Senior season

 In his senior season, Wilson was again the starting quarterback, ahead of Greg McElroy.
 He led the Crimson Tide to a 12–2 season, with victories against #9 Clemson Tigers, #3 Georgia Bulldogs, and #15 LSU Tigers.
 In the regular season finale, he led Alabama to 36–0 victory over in-state rival Auburn in the Iron Bowl, ending a six-game losing streak to the Tigers.
 After finishing the regular season 12–0, #1 Alabama eventually lost to #2 Florida in the SEC Championship Game.
 In the 2009 Sugar Bowl, Alabama was defeated by the Utah Utes by a score of 31–17.

 When his career at Alabama ended, Wilson was amongst the most prolific quarterbacks in school history.